Pradumnasaraf/pullprompt/README.md

 4. **`gemini-model`** (Optional) – The model used to generate the text.
 The default is: `gemini-1.5-flash`.
 We can use other Gemini models like `gemini-2.0-flash-exp`, `gemini-1.5-flash-8b`, `gemini-1.5-pro`, `gemini-1.0-pro`.
 A complete list of models can be found [here](https://ai.google.dev/gemini-api/docs/models/gemini).
 5. **`character-limit`** (Optional) – The character limit for the generated text.
 The default is 300.
 6. **`output-language`** (Optional) – The language of the generated text.
 The default is `english`.
+7. **`model-temp`** (Optional) – The temperature of the model.
+The default is 0.5.
+We can set the temperature between 0.1 to 1.0.
+The lower the temperature, the more deterministic the model will be.
+The higher the temperature, the more creative the model will be.

 ### **Setting up the API Key**
 Once you have the API key, add it to your repository secrets: